Meet Our Students

 Emeka Iloegbu

-Emeka Iloegbu is a first-year Doctor of Public Health (DrPH) student focusing on leadership and the quality of infectious disease activities in emergency and humanitarian settings.
+Emeka Iloegbu is a Doctor of Public Health (DrPH) student focusing on leadership and the quality of infectious disease activities in emergency and humanitarian settings.
 He holds an MSc in Forced Migration and Health from Columbia University and an MPH in Global Health from Mount Sinai.
 At Mount Sinai, he was inducted into the Delta Omega Honorary Society and received the Excellence in Public Health Service and Leadership award.
 He received specialized training in humanitarian aid and field epidemiology from Johns Hopkins Bloomberg School for Public Health and Implementation Science in Tropical Disease Research from the World Health Organization.
 Emeka has over ten years of experience responding to health emergencies in partnership with in-country NGOs and has contributed to field operations and policy discussions domestically and internationally.
 Emeka currently works as a Quality Management Officer within the Division of Disease Control at the NYC DOH Public Health Laboratory.
 He oversees the quality of laboratory operations and activities in response to disease threats such as COVID-19, Monkey Pox, Select Agents, and other emerging threats.
 His specialty is Microbiology and Immunohematology, and he holds a Board of Certification from the American Society of Clinical Pathologists and a New York State License in Clinical Laboratory Science.
 Before accepting this position at the NYC DOH, he provided laboratory testing and technical assistance to New York Presbyterian Hospital-Columbia, SUNY Downstate Hospital, and NYU Langone Hospital (Long Island) at the height of the COVID-19 pandemic in NYC.

 Mentalla Ismail